 Kulicke and Soffa (KLIC) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the semiconductor equipment maker had lost 2.85% over the past month, lagging the Computer and Technology sector's gain of 5.57% and the S&P 500's gain of 5.68% in that time.
+Prior to today's trading, shares of the semiconductor equipment maker had gained 8.74% over the past month.
+This has lagged the Computer and Technology sector's gain of 9.47% and outpaced the S&P 500's gain of 8.19% in that time.

-KLIC will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect KLIC to post earnings of $2.04 per share.
-This would mark year-over-year growth of 603.45%.
-Our most recent consensus estimate is calling for quarterly revenue of $465.2 million, up 161.8% from the year-ago period.
+KLIC will be looking to display strength as it nears its next earnings release, which is expected to be November 17, 2021.
+On that day, KLIC is projected to report earnings of $2.11 per share, which would represent year-over-year growth of 627.59%.
+Meanwhile, our latest consensus estimate is calling for revenue of $485 million, up 172.95% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for KLIC.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-KLIC is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.57% higher within the past month.
+KLIC is currently a Zacks Rank #2 (Buy).

-In terms of valuation, KLIC is currently trading at a Forward P/E ratio of 10.79.
-This valuation marks a discount compared to its industry's average Forward P/E of 15.26.
+Investors should also note KLIC's current valuation metrics, including its Forward P/E ratio of 10.79.
+Its industry sports an average Forward P/E of 15.24, so we one might conclude that KLIC is trading at a discount comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.